 - Evacuate the area.

-- Check the evacuation signs posted in hallway and
+- Check the evacuation signs posted in the hallway and follow to the exit.

-- Remain in Parking lot until the Fire Department has indicated that it is safe to re-enter the building.
+- Remain in the parking lot until the fire department has indicated that it is safe to re-enter the building.

-- ATLANTIS UNIVERSITY faculty and staff will insure that all persons with disabilities are evacuated to designated safety areas first, along with other students and visitors.
+When a tornado warning is received by way of siren or public broadcast, Atlantis University faculty and staff will ensure that all persons with disabilities are evacuated to designated safety areas first, along with other students and visitors.

 - Emergency flashlights will come on in each room.